The Ultimate Guide to Outdoor Activities in the Triad for Families (2026)

 Few Favorite Natural Areas & Trails

-• Haw River State Park & Trail — Explore wetlands, picnic spots, fishing, and miles of scenic trails for hiking, birdwatching, and nature walks just north of Greensboro.
+- Haw River State Park & Trail — wetlands, picnic spots, fishing, and miles of scenic trails for hiking, birdwatching, and nature walks just north of Greensboro.

-• Piedmont Environmental Center (High Point) – The center is home to over 11 miles of scenic trails that wind through hardwood forests, wetlands, and meadows.
-PEC also offers hands-on exhibits, animal displays, and knowledgeable staff eager to help kids learn about the local ecosystem.
+- Piedmont Environmental Center (High Point) — 11+ miles of scenic trails through hardwood forests, wetlands, and meadows.
+Hands-on exhibits and animal displays.
+Staff love helping kids learn about the local ecosystem.

-• Chinqua-Penn Walking Trail (Reidsville) – This is such hidden gem.
-Beautiful views, stone bridge, and bamboo forest.
+- Chinqua-Penn Walking Trail (Reidsville) — a hidden gem with beautiful views, a stone bridge, and a bamboo forest.
+Worth the drive.

-Turn a walk in the park into an exciting quest with an outdoor scavenger hunt!
-These activity ideas are perfect for encouraging observation, teamwork, and curiosity — all while enjoying the fresh air.
+Turn a walk in the park into an exciting quest with an outdoor scavenger hunt — great for encouraging observation, teamwork, and curiosity.
 Find creative hunt themes and printable ideas on our Outdoor Scavenger Hunt Ideas page.

 Explore Nearby North Carolina State Parks